MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 #####  creating payment_sale_corr dataframe

-Create dataframe named payment_sale_corr which based on order_payments dataframe which has additional column named total_Sequantial which show which show total number of payment method customer use to pay for an order. first line show the max payment_sequential but other line of order show value = 0
+Create dataframe named payment_sale_corr which based on order_payments dataframe which has additional column named total_Sequantial which show which show total he number of times a customer pays for a single order. first line show the max payment_sequential but other line of order show value = 0

 ``` python
 # create a column name total_srquential which show total number of payment method customer use to pay for an order.